-No site plan and/or special permit required under these regulations shall be approved nor shall any structure be constructed, reconstructed or exteriorly renovated or substantially improved in the design district or be permitted until the Zoning Commission determines that the overall architectural character of the proposed site and building design is in harmony with the neighborhood in which such activity is taking place, or accomplishes a transition in character between areas of unlike character; protects property values in the neighborhood and preserves and enhances the beauty of the community, its historical integrity and architectural character, the Zoning Commission shall take into consideration the architectural character of Niantic's structures.
+No site plan and/or special permit required under these regulations shall be approved nor shall any structure be constructed, reconstructed or exteriorly renovated or substantially improved in the design district or be permitted until the Zoning Commission determines that the overall architectural character of the proposed site and building design is in harmony with the neighborhood in which such activity is taking place, or accomplishes a transition in character between areas of unlike character; protects property values in the neighborhood and preserves and enhances the beauty of the community, its historical integrity and architecture.
+In making the determination regarding historical integrity and overall architectural character, the Zoning Commission shall take into consideration the architectural character of Niantic's structures.